-Join Aaron Quigley for an in-depth discussion in this video Static versus dynamic presentations, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Static versus dynamic presentations, part of Learning Captivate 8.

 As we get started creating our first Adobe Captivate 8 project, it's important to keep in mind whether or not we want to use a responsive project or a static project.
 In this video, we're going to take a second to understand the differences between responsive projects and static projects, so you can choose the appropriate one for your next project.
 Here, I have a responsive project open and we've already looked at a few of the responsive features.
 I know that there's three different layouts that I'll be working in.
 I have a primary layout.
 I can click on the tablet view layout, which changes down to 768 pixels.